-Carmarthen Bay Film Festival has gone from strength to strength over the years.From our first festival in 2012 we have gone from 35 submissions to 208 in our 2015 festival.
+Carmarthen Bay Film Festival has gone from strength to strength over the years.From our first festival in 2012 we have gone from 35 submissions to well over 300 for our 2016 festival.
 Not only have the submissions increased over the years but the number of film makers and festival patrons attending has as well.

 We have had film makers flying in from LA,Miami,Germany,Italy,France and many parts of the UK.The number of festival partners has also grown with Stradey Park Hotel, RTS Wales,S4C,Sony,Pinnacle,Final Draft, University of Wales Valley Mill,Felin Foel Brewery and many more joining us this year some for the 2nd or 3rd time.